-Instruct your group to read through the passages noted on their Scripture sheets under Digging Deeper.
+Instruct your group to use their Bibles to read through the passages noted on their journal pages under Digging Deeper.
 Invite students to mark any references to the Holy Spirit in these passages, including any pronouns and any titles.

 After a few minutes of exploring the passages, ask students to look at what they marked and tell you two types of information, noted below.
-Write their responses on your board and invite students to write them in the space provided on their journal pages.
-Your chart will look similar to below, but don't worry if it's not as detailed.